 - 4 frozen egg rolls

-- Preheat air fryer to 380 degrees Fahrenheit.
+- Preheat the air fryer to 380 degrees Fahrenheit.

 - Once it's hot, place the egg rolls onto the air fryer tray.
 Be sure to leave some space between the egg rolls so that they have room to cook evenly and get crispy.